-IEW Highlight on Community College Staff, Faculty, and Alumni Achievements
+IEW Highlight on Community Colleges

-- Virginia Lipke, recipient of the 2012 AACC Outstanding Alumni Award, has been honored for her work with the CDC’s Global AIDS Program, one of the world’s most advanced HIV/AIDS prevention programs.
+- Virginia Lipke, a recipient of the 2012 AACC Outstanding Alumni Award, has been honored for her work with the CDC’s Global AIDS Program, one of the world’s most advanced HIV/AIDS prevention programs.
 In her work, Lipke brings her health-care expertise to some of the remotest regions in the world.
 She also develops strategies and guidance for infection control in areas with few resources and, in doing so, has helped to set the standard for HIV/AIDS and TB patient care throughout the world.
 She also works with several international agencies, including the World Health Organization.
 Learn more.

 Rose Marie Battisti, the 1999 recipient of AACC's Outstanding Alumni Award, formed Asian Children Services In 1997 to carry out humanitarian projects in Vietnam.
 She is a representative of the Pearl S. Buck Foundation and regularly commutes from her home in Little Falls, NY to Hanoi, and she serves on the boards of several service organizations.
 Battisti is the mother of eight children, four biological and four adopted, and a proud grandmother of two.
 She is an alumna of Herkimer County Community College, NY.
 Learn more.

 - Curtis J. Nelson was inspired locally by his alma matter, Riverland Community College (MN), to become an internationally recognized expert on plant physiology.
 He has traveled the world (Europe, Tunisia, Morocco, Brazil, Mexico, India, Kenya, North and South Korea) consulting on high-tech agriculture projects.
 Learn more

 For more information on community college alumni, visit AACC's Notable Alumni Awards webpage.